NethServer/nethserver-firewall-base/README.rst

 JSON index format
 ----------------

-A JSON containing an array of object, each object has the following fields:
+A JSON containing an object of categories index by ``id``, each object has the following fields:

-- ``id``: the category identifier, it reflects the name of file inside ``/usr/share/blacklists/ipsets`` without the extensio
 - ``confidence``: a value between ``0`` an ``10``, higher value means less false positives
 - ``name``: descriptive name
 - ``maintainer``: name of the maintainer, can contain an URL
 - ``category``: type of category, something like "malware", "tor", etc.
 - ``description``: a detailed description

+The ``id`` is the category identifier, it reflects the name of file inside ``/usr/share/blacklists/ipsets`` without the extension.

 Example:
 ::

- [
  {
+    "firehol_proxies" : {
       "maintainer": "FireHOL",
       "name": "Firehol proxies",
       "category": "anonymizers",
-    "id": "firehol_proxies",
       "description": "my long description",
       "confidence": "5"
   },
   ...
- ]
+ }

 Usage example
 -------------